jteickholt/Project2_Team7/README.md

   4.  master_weather_data.csv:  This data contains all of the weather data at the state level after it was processed and cleaned.
 This file was then read into create_db_jeff.ipynb and output to weather_data table in the database.

 #### static/css folder contains:
+  1.  css_master.css:  Contains syling that is applied to index_master.html;
+  2.  shutterstock_1486328387.jpg:  Picture that is displayed at the top of our website.

 ### Original Proposal